-Mary Eberts, co-founder of LEAF (Women’s Legal Education and Action Fund), will join Professor Sarah Kaplan, Director, Institute for Gender + the Economy, in an on-stage discussion about gender-based violence.
+Mary Eberts, co-founder of LEAF (Women’s Legal Education and Action Fund), joined Professor Sarah Kaplan, Director, Institute for Gender + the Economy, in an on-stage discussion about gender-based violence.

-This event is co-hosted by the University of Toronto Faculty of Law.
+This event on December 5, 2017 was co-hosted by the University of Toronto Faculty of Law.

 About the conversation